softwaresecured/burp-selenium-scripter/README.md

 - You might need to add delays for JavaScript events to happen
 - Scripts will always be disabled on project load because the script execution environment isn't locked down

-# A more complicated case involving MFA and an authorization bearer token
+# Advanced case with MFA / authorization header
 Login flows that require the insertion of MFA tokens can be handled with [Multi-TOTP Authenticator](https://github.com/portswigger/multi-totp-authenticator).
 Simply set the MFA code in the flow to something unique like "321123" and it will be replaced whenever an MFA token is required.

 To handle tracking of header based session tokens after authentication [Hotpatch](https://github.com/portswigger/hotpatch) can be used.
 By creating a "reader" script you can catch tokens provided after login and store them for later use.
 A "writer" script can then be used to update the tokens in requests that flow through the proxy.